 If you apply online, you will be shown the repayment amounts for different repayment periods.
-This will help you make a decision about how you will repay the loan in an affordable way.
+This will help you decide how you will affordably repay the loan.
 If you apply over the phone or through your work coach, they will talk you through the repayment options to help you make a decision.

 You will begin making repayments from the first Universal Credit payment you receive after the advance is paid.